mikeperry-tor/vanguards/README_SECURITY.md

 techniques) will make circuits to the entire set of relays in the Tor network.
 This discrepancy allows a malicious guard to determine that you are using this addon.

-The network adversary may be able to **suspect** that you are using a particular guard by attacking that guard.
-If that guard goes down or becomes slower, they may notice the effect on your onion service.
-This is one of the reasons why the vanguards addon uses two guards in a balanced way by default.
-Additionally, they may be able to flood your onion service with data to notice spikes in our relay bandwidth statistics at the guard.
-Setting **circ_max_megabytes** to an appropriate value for your service can help you detect and mitigate this.

 The network adversary is able to perform confirmation attacks to **confirm** that you are or are not using their Guard or middles via the following mechanisms: